-The taxes and laws are different in each country.
+Taxes and government regulations are different in each country.

-Moreover in Italy, France or Greece it is illegal to work as tour guide without having the government license, which is like a university specific degrees.
-In the countries with a lot of history this job requires many skills and endless training.
+Moreover in Italy, France or Greece it is illegal to work as tour guide without holding a valid government license, which in most cases requires a university degree.
+In countries with a rich archaeological history, being a licensed tour guide requires endless training and costant upgrading.

-We cannot give all pioneer a discount.
-We have decided to make an exception for those who did ' vow of poverty' and who cannot work.
-Those who live on just the small donation they receive from the organization.
-However, regular pioneers and commuters do work earn money and pay taxes.
-We deeply appreciate their effort because we too have families and have all been pioneers for many years.
+We are unable to give all pioneers a discount.
+Only for the virtual we decided to make an exception for those who took a ' vow of poverty' and who live on the small allowance received from the organization.
+However, regular pioneers and commuters like us, do work and earn money and pay taxes.
+As fellow pioneers who need to support our own families, we deeply appreciate all their efforts and dedication!

-(In case of any dire economic discomfort, let us know at the time of booking and we will evaluate each request.That is regardless of the privileges one has in the congregation)
+(However in case of any dire economic discomfort, please let us know at the time of booking and we will evaluate each request regardless of your privileges in the congregation)